Last Updated: March 23, 2021

-Customer Account Data - Customer account data are retained for as long as they are an active Agari Brand Protection customer.
-In the event that a customer terminates their subscription, Agari will retain such Customer Account Data until customer requests in writing that Agari remove all stored contact information, including potential PII, from all instances of Agari product and customer relationship management platforms, or, if earlier, for a period of 30 days following termination of the Customer subscription.
+Registration Information - Registration Information is retained for as long as the customer is an active Agari Brand Protection customer.
+In the event that a customer terminates their subscription, Agari will retain such Registration Information until customer requests in writing that Agari remove all stored contact information, including potential PII, from all instances of Agari product and customer relationship management platforms, or, if earlier, for a period of 30 days following termination of the Customer subscription.

-RUF Failure Sample Data - Customer RUF Failure Sample Data is retained for 14 days and then deleted according to the current Amazon Web Services best practices for data deletion.
+Email Header Data (RUF Failure Samples) - Email Header Data (RUF Failure Samples) is retained for 14 days and then deleted according to the current Amazon Web Services best practices for data deletion.